data-compliance/data-compliance.github.io/content/team/_index.md

-## Acknowledgments
+## Acknowledgment

-We gratefully acknowledge the support of:
-- Swiss National Science Foundation (No. 215390)
-- Innosuisse (PFFS-21-29)
-- EPFL Center for Imaging
-- Sony Group Corporation
-- Meta LLM Evaluation Research Grant
-- Swiss National Supercomputing Centre (CSCS) under project ID a06 on Alps
+DF would like to thank Maksym Andriushchenko for his feedback on an initial draft of the paper.
+DF acknowledges funding from SNSF Grant number 10005248.
+AB gratefully acknowledges the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, and a Meta LLM Evaluation Research Grant.
+This work was supported as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a06 on Alps.

 <div style="display: flex; justify-content: center; align-items: center; gap: 3em; margin: 2em 0; padding: 2em; background-color: var(--tertiary); border-radius: 8px;">
 <a href="https://www.swiss-ai.org/" target="_blank" style="display: flex; align-items: center; justify-content: center; width: 200px; height: 100px; text-decoration: none !important; border: none !important; box-shadow: none !important;">